BigJerBD/Mapyconf/README.md

 example({},'foo','bar')
 ```

-It is also possible to override dct_arg by using keyword argument.
+It is also possible to override dct_arg's name by using keyword argument.
 making this line printing "foo_2" and "bar_2"

 ``` python